reflex-app/reflex/readme.md

 ![Shift Screenshot](screenshot.png)

-Shift is a free, open-source, part-time project that makes it easy to preview a site at different screen sizes.
-It's a hybrid web/native application that's currently built on [NW.JS](https://github.com/nwjs/nw.js/) (Node-Webkit).
+Shift is a free, open-source Mac app that makes it easy to see how responsive websites look at different screen sizes.
+Made especially for designers & developers who are tired of manually resizing their browser window.

 ---